Fernando Redondo

 Fernando Carlos Redondo Neri (/es/; born 6 June 1969) is an Argentine former professional footballer who played as a defensive midfielder.
 He most notably played for Real Madrid and AC Milan.
 He is widely regarded as one of the greatest defensive midfielders of all time.

-A defensive midfielder with the ability to contribute offensively and creatively, he turned professional playing for Argentinos Juniors and played one full decade in La Liga, for CD Tenerife and Real Madrid, then finished his career (curtailed by several injury problems) in Italy, with AC Milan.
+A defensive midfielder with the ability to contribute offensively and creatively, he turned professional playing for Argentinos Juniors and played one full decade in La Liga, for Tenerife and Real Madrid, then finished his career (curtailed by several injury problems) in Italy, with AC Milan.
 With Real Madrid, he won two La Liga championships and as many Champions League trophies, adding the 2003 Champions League with Milan.

 Redondo was a member of the Argentina national team in the 1990s, representing the nation in the 1994 World Cup, and also winning the 1992 FIFA Confederations Cup and the 1993 Copa América.

 Club career

 Early years / Tenerife

 Born in Adrogué, Buenos Aires Province, Redondo played his first game in the Primera División at only 16 for Argentinos Juniors, and remained five years with the team before moving abroad to Spain.

-Redondo made his debut in La Liga with CD Tenerife, under the management of countryman Jorge Solari.
-During this period, Real Madrid twice lost the league title to arch-rivals FC Barcelona on the final day of the season, in matches against Tenerife who were managed by Jorge Valdano and, when the coach was appointed at Real Madrid in the summer of 1994, the player also made the move for a fee of US$5 million.
+Redondo made his debut in La Liga with Tenerife, under the management of countryman Jorge Solari.
+During this period, Real Madrid twice lost the league title to arch-rivals Barcelona on the final day of the season, in matches against Tenerife who were managed by Jorge Valdano and, when the coach was appointed at Real Madrid in the summer of 1994, the player also made the move for a fee of US$5 million.

 Real Madrid

 The key years of Redondo's career were spent at Real Madrid, where he won two league championships and the UEFA Champions League in 1998 and 2000.
 During the second victorious campaign in the latter competition, his performances won him the competition's Most Valuable Player award, with new coach Vicente del Bosque utilising him in a midfield combination with Steve McManaman.
-In the quarter-finals against Manchester United at Old Trafford, he was the author of a spectacular play in which he dribbled past Henning Berg by backheeling the ball around him, recovering it and assisting Raúl for his side's third goal (3–2 win, 3–2 on aggregate); after the game, opposing manager Alex Ferguson said "What does this player have in his boots?
-A magnet?”.
+In the quarter-finals against Manchester United at Old Trafford, he was the author of a spectacular play in which he dribbled past Henning Berg by backheeling the ball around him, recovering it and assisting Raúl for his side's third goal (3–2 win, 3–2 on aggregate); after the game, opposing manager Alex Ferguson said: "What does this player have in his boots?
+A magnet?”
 For his performances, he was subsequently voted the Champions League and UEFA Club Footballer of the Year.

 During his time in Madrid, Redondo earned the nickname El Principe ("The Prince").
-In April 2013 he was named by daily newspaper Marca as a member of the "Best foreign eleven in Real Madrid's history", and four years later was selected by its readers to the club's all-time XI; during one full decade, he amassed Spanish top division totals of 268 games and 12 goals.
+In April 2013, he was named by daily newspaper Marca as a member of the "Best foreign eleven in Real Madrid's history" and, four years later, was selected by its readers to be part of the club's all-time XI; during one full decade, he amassed Spanish top division totals of 268 games and 12 goals.